DataMa-Solutions/docs/core_app/new/pivot/pivot_interface.md

 The market equation tree is available when you select [Analyse all metrics relation steps]({{site.url}}/{{site.baseurl}}/core_app/new/pivot/interface/subheader/settings.html#analyse-all-metrics-relation-steps).
 This tree is based on your market equation, it decomposes your main KPI on all the steps of your metric relations, then on your dimensions, and finally on your segments.
 You can specify your KPIs units in the metrics relations.

-Here is what it looks like:
+Here is what the tree looks like:

 <center><img src="{{site.url}}/{{site.baseurl}}/core_app/new/pivot/images/pivot_marketequationTree.png" style="width:650px; height:auto;"/></center>